Visalia Municipal Airport: History

 In 1946 the War Assets Administration, acting on behalf of the War Department, terminated the leases with the City of Visalia and other parties with the remainder of the lands transferred to the City of Visalia between 1946 and 1947.

 United Airlines mainline flights began in 1946 and ended in November 1979.

 After the deregulation of the airline industry in 1978, Visalia Municipal Airport became eligible for the Essential Air Service (EAS) program.
 Since then Air Midwest, Great Lakes Airlines, Scenic Airlines, SeaPort Airlines, SkyWest Airlines, Swift Aire Lines, and Wings West Airlines served the airport with EAS funding support, but none were successful.

 SeaPort Airlines was the most recent airline at Visalia.
 Starting February 9, 2015, SeaPort operated 12 nonstop round trips a week to Burbank and Sacramento.
 The airline suspended its service without notice on January 15, 2016.

 After the abrupt cancellation of commercial air service, the US Department of Transportation received proposals from three other airlines to start service from Visalia using EAS funding, but the city rejected the offers, believing that none of the carriers had a strong enough proposal.
 Instead, in January 2017, the city asked to be enrolled in the Essential Air Service Community Flexibility Pilot Program which allows communities to receive a cash grant equal to two years worth of subsidy in exchange for forgoing their EAS funding for the next ten years.
 Visalia was the first community ever to enroll in the program which had been established more than a decade earlier in 2003.
 In March 2017, Visalia received a grant worth $3,703,368 for the construction of two 10-unit tee hangars to serve small single-engine aircraft, and one corporate hangar to serve business jets and large aircraft.
-In exchange, the city will be ineligible to receive EAS subsidy funding for service until April 30, 2026.
+In exchange, the city was ineligible to receive EAS subsidy funding for service until April 30, 2026.

 Visalia Transit operates the V-LINE bus service connecting the Visalia Airport to Downtown Visalia, Downtown Fresno, California State University, Fresno and the Fresno Yosemite International Airport.
 The route started on November 18, 2015, but since the cancellation of commercial air service in Visalia, free extended parking (up to 10 days) has been offered at the Visalia Airport main terminal lot, where one can then ride the bus to Fresno's airport.